 Midterm or final exams may not be taken unless a student's account is up to date.
 Students paying their accounts more than 9 days late will be charged a \$15 late fee.
-Students with accounts more than 10 days in arrears may not be allowed to attend class until their accounts are made current.
+Students with accounts more than 10 days in arrears may not be allowed to attend class and will have their grades withheld until their accounts are made current.
 If after students have missed 5 class days their accounts are still not current, they may be required to discontinue enrollment.